themohitnair/htom/README.md

 # htom [DevOps Lab]

-A simple API to convert HTML to Markdown.
+A simple app to convert HTML to Markdown.
+Also contains functionality to do the reverse, alongside providing text statistics.

 ## Tools used